guanshi1688/longview-archive/docs/essays/notes/english/Architecture/11-why-production-systems-cannot-be-imported.md

-# Why Production Systems Cannot Be Imported
+# 11｜Why Production Systems Cannot Be Imported

 Factories, machines, capital, and experts can cross borders.
 But the deeper system that makes production durable must be formed inside a society.